env0-labs/env0.terminal/docs/env0.terminal_Contracts.md

 ## TerminalEngineAPI – Public Contract

 This contract defines the public API surface for `TerminalEngineAPI.cs`, the single entry point for all external interaction with the terminal simulation engine.
-All front-end (Unity, CLI, test harnesses, etc.) must use this API for all terminal operations.
+All front-end (front-end, CLI, test harnesses, etc.) must use this API for all terminal operations.

 ---